-This historical drama follows Margaret Wells (Samantha Morton), a madam running a brothel in 18th-century London.
+This historical drama follows Margaret Wells (Samantha Morton), a madam running a brothel in 18th century London.
 Eager to climb the social ladder — and dodge the authorities — Margaret moves into the territory of her former boss, high-class madam Lydia Quigley (Lesley Manville), sparking a war between the two.
 Caught up in Margaret’s schemes are her two daughters, Charlotte (Jessica Brown Findlay) and Lucy (Eloise Smyth), whom she has pushed into prostitution.
 Despite the lurid subject matter, Harlots is never merely titillating; this is a show with a keen eye for the power dynamics at work in its setting, and how hierarchy turns even sex into a cold transaction.
 A complicated drama with intriguing characters, Harlots is a great show for people who like their historical dramas on the seedier side.

-Stephen King is one of modern America’s most prolific authors, with nearly 60 novels and 200 short stories, and that allows the creators of Castle Rock, a show that draws inspiration from a variety of King’s works, to create an eerie melange of the author’s stories.
+Stephen King is one of modern America’s most prolific authors, with over 60 novels and 200 short stories, and that allows the creators of Castle Rock, a show that draws inspiration from a variety of King’s works, to create an eerie melange of the author’s stories.
 Castle Rock follows Henry Deaver (André Holland), a defense attorney and a pariah in his hometown of Castle Rock, who nevertheless returns after guards at Shawshank Penitentiary find a nameless man (Bill Skarsgård) locked in an abandoned cellblock.
 As Henry delves into the mystery behind this stranger known only as “The Kid,” he wades into a mystery that stretches back years.
 Castle Rock is loaded with Easter eggs for ardent King fans to grin at, but even those who haven’t read the author’s complete bibliography can enjoy the show, as it tells a creepy story that can stand on its own merits.

 American Horror Story

-American Horror Story is an anthology series where each season centers on its own unique story, with a core cast whose role change from season to season.
+American Horror Story is an anthology series where each season centers on its own unique story, with a core cast whose roles change from season to season.
 Each season provides scares and frightening psychological storylines, whether they take place within a troubled family home, amid a coven of witches, or inside a hotel of circus freaks.
 American Horror Story is a unique drama, one that capitalizes on the work of series creator Ryan Murphy.